Dionakra/awesome-official-courses/README.md

   * RU202 - Redis Streams
   * RU330 - Redis Security
   * Redis Certified Developer Program

+#### Multi-Model
+* [ArangoDB](https://www.arangodb.com/certification-exam/).
+ArangoDB is a Multi-Model Database.
+That means that it can work as a Key-Value, Document or Graph Database.

 #### Architecture
 * [Lighbend's Reactive](https://www.lightbend.com/learn/lightbend-reactive-architecture)